Navigation

 Full summary with edit-back capability.
 The user sees what they've built and confirms.

-The design logic: the signup flow is the first interaction a new user has with Wayfarer.
-If it mirrors the discovery experience (explore, choose, refine, confirm), the form becomes part of the product, not a gate in front of it.
+The signup is the user's first interaction with Wayfarer.
+If it mirrors discovery (explore, choose, refine, confirm), it becomes part of the product, not a gate in front of it.

 05